7 Causes of Pain 2 Inches Left of the Belly Button.

 - Renal artery stenosis or renal vein thrombosis.

 - Kidney trauma or hematoma.

-- Other less common causes include ureteropelvic junction obstructions, prostatic enlargement, abdominal or pelvic cancer blocking the ureter, retroperitoneal fibrosis.
-However, these cases rarely result in the acute form of renal colic (sharp stomach pain on the left side).
+- Other less common causes include ureteropelvic junction obstructions, prostatic enlargement, abdominal or pelvic cancer blocking the ureter, and retroperitoneal fibrosis.
+However, these cases rarely result in acute renal colic (sharp stomach pain on the left side).

 Characteristics of kidney and ureteric pain:

 - Sudden onset of sharp stomach pain on the left side (left flank pain).

 - The pain from the kidney is often dull, while the pain from the ureteric spasms is very sharp and stitching in character.

 - The episode of ureteric pain often starts at the left side of your stomach (left abdominal pain), and it may radiate to the left lower abdomen and the left groin.

 - The pain intensity is very high and lasts for several minutes.